Para la versión en español: https://carlitoboricua.blog/p=6398&preview=true&_thumbnail_id=6414

 Violent clashes between police and nationalists also occurred in Utuado, Ponce, Mayagüez, Arecibo, Naranjito, Ciales, Peñuelas and other towns.
 In Arecibo a gun battle ensued at the site of the police station there in which several Nationalists were killed.
 Among the 12 patriots wounded was former political prisoner Carlos Feliciano.

-In San Juan, the police attacked the headquarters of the Nationalist Party.
-Dr. Pedro Albizu Campos, Isabel Rosado and others undertook an armed battle until they were overwhelmed by tear gas.
 Campos was then sentenced to life imprisonment.
 But U.S. puppet Governor Luis Muños Marin conveniently granted Campos a pardon a few months before his death in 1965.
 Many pro-independence activists, including medical experts, maintain that Campos’ physical deterioration was due to torture with secret radiation experiments.

 A news blackout kept the events of the rebellion out of mainstream outlets in order to avoid the condemnation of colonialism in the court of public opinion.
 To guarantee silencing voices of the emerging struggle U.S. officials intensified their efforts to twist the facts.
-When the news media asked about the rebellion President Harry Truman falsely projected the conflict as being among Puerto Ricans.
+When the news media asked about the rebellion President Harry Truman falsely described the conflict as being among Puerto Ricans.

 On November 1, 1950, Nationalist Party members Oscar Collazo and Griselio Torresola went to the Blair House in Washington, D.C. to assassinate President Harry Truman.
 Their intended purpose was to counter Washington’s lies about the conflict before the world.
 Torresola was killed and Collazo was critically wounded in a shootout with Capital Police and Truman’s Secret Service bodyguards.
 But the brave act of the two martyrs did bring about exposure to what was occurring in Puerto Rico.

-The meaning of Jayuya
+The meaning of the Nationalist Revolt

 As Puerto Ricans rebelled with guns in hand, anti-colonial struggles in Africa, Asia, the Caribbean and Latin America waged on.
 The Jayuya Uprising in Puerto Rico was part of that global resistance of oppressed and exploited people.